TeamNewPipe/documentation/docs/00_Prepare_everything.md

 ## Content That is Permitted

 - Any content that is not in the [list of prohibited content](#content-that-is-not-permitted).
 - Any kind of pornography or NSFW content that does not violate US law.
+However, porn services will not be added to the official NewPipe app.
 - Advertising, which may need to be approved beforehand.

 ## Content That is NOT Permitted